Policy Submission Process

 4) What happens to all current positions?

-Current positions are reviewed by the Legislative Affairs Committee (LAC) and all adopted positions automatically roll forward.
-Members need not vote on these positions again during the current year's Policy Forum.
+Current positions are reviewed by the Legislative Affairs Committee (LAC) and all adopted positions automatically roll forward or sunset if they are not updated or resubmitted after the three-year sunset period.
+Members need not vote on these positions again during the 2022 Policy Forum.

 5) What if a current policy position has been resolved or needs to be updated?